zone-six/microservice-template/README.md

 # Zone Six Microservice Template

+## Usage
+- Clone and remove git history
+- Find and replace "microservice-template" with name of your service
+- Delete whatever example code you don't need
+- Init git

 ## Architecture

 - All microservices should follow the architectural patterns laid out in the book [Righting Software](https://www.amazon.com/Righting-Software-Juval-L%C3%B6wy/dp/0136524036).